 - Oliver Cooke – Curator: Horology

-- Lloyd de Beer – Project Curator: Medieval collections
+- Lloyd de Beer – Ferguson Curator of Medieval Britain and Europe

 - Julia Farley – Curator: European Iron Age & Roman Conquest Period

 - Richard Hobbs – The Weston Curator of Roman Britain

 - Rachel King – Curator, Renaissance Europe and the Waddesdon Bequest

 - Beverley Nenk – Curator, late Medieval Europe & Judaica